nikfrank/chess-workshop/README.md

 then close the terminal / shell / git bash window and reopen it to have `yarn` available! :D

+finally, let's run `$ npm start` to get the dev server running (this will update our page in the browser when we save a file)

 ---

 ### rendering basics